Reconciliation in Canada

 - Relating: Moving forward together in a respectful way, along a new path, to achieve better outcomes for First Nations, Métis and Inuit communities.

-For other activities to compliment the Reconciliation in Canada framework, see:
+For other activities to complement the Reconciliation in Canada framework, see:

 We use the term 'Aboriginal' in the Canadian context since it is the constitutional term to describe the three Indigenous groups in Canada: First Nations, Inuit and Métis peoples.